configcat/docs/website/docs/sdk-reference/dotnet.md

 var otherUser = new User(identifier: "brian@example.com");

-// otherUser will be used at the evaluation process. var value = await client.GetValueAsync(key: "keyOfMySetting", defaultValue: false, user: otherUser);
+// otherUser will be used in the evaluation process. var value = await client.GetValueAsync(key: "keyOfMySetting", defaultValue: false, user: otherUser);
 ```